 So put the glue gun down, abandon the idea that you’re going to make 36 hand-painted tins in which to gift your homemade peanut brittle, and get some sleep.
-When you wake up refreshed in the morning, start thinking about something fun you can do with your family that you will all enjoy.
-(Including you).
+When you wake up refreshed in the morning, start thinking about something fun you can do with your family that everyone will enjoy — including you.

 2. Tame Your Inner Perfectionist By Getting Clear About Your Priorities.

-Here’s the deal: You only have so much energy, and it’s not like life stops during the holidays.
-We still have to show up to work on time, appropriately dressed and with mascara on.
-We have to write contracts, meet with clients, feed children and interact civilly with our spouses.
+Here’s the deal: You only have so much time and energy, and it’s not like life stops during the holidays.
+We still have to show up to work on time, appropriately dressed, and with mascara on.
+We have to write contracts, meet with clients, feed children, and interact civilly with our spouses.
 Showers still need to be taken, and gas tanks filled.
 Holiday activities are an addition, not an exception.
 No one gets a pass to stop going to work just because they want to bake cookies.

 Unless you were one of those people who had the holiday-crafty glue gun fired up by mid-October, you simply cannot take care of all of your usual responsibilities, your kids, yourself, and still make everything look like a photo spread in a magazine.

-Perfectionism can distort our expectations, and make things that we would like to have feel like something we need to do.
+Perfectionism can distort our expectations, and make things that we would like to have feel like things we need to do.
 Remember that you don’t.
-My life-coaching clients find amazing amounts of relief when they can achieve the perspective that what “must be done” is almost entirely subjective and arbitrary.
+My life-coaching clients find amazing relief when they can achieve the perspective that what “must be done” is almost entirely subjective and arbitrary.
 We get to decide what we “need” to do, and what we would like to do.
-In my experience, people who have extreme stress over the holidays are often getting tricked into believing that the things they want to do are actually things they must do, and this can create near frantic levels of stress.
+In my experience, people who have frantic levels of stress over the holidays are often getting tricked into believing that the things they want to do are actually things they must do.

 Chasing perfection always results in feelings of guilt and inadequacy.
-If you’re starting to feel overwhelmed t’s a better strategy to focus on two or three priorities that matter to you the most (organizing a party or buying presents for the children) and be willing to compromise or delegate the rest.
+If you’re starting to feel overwhelmed, it’s a better strategy to focus on two or three priorities that matter to you the most (organizing a party or buying presents for the children) and be willing to say no, compromise, or delegate the rest.